d-code-ltd/wp-fusion-custom-crm/README.md

 Synchronizing the **user_email** field is compulsory.

 Mailengine doesn't have checkbox field type.
 Checkbox type of usage can be realized by *enum* (select) type of fields in Mailengine.
 Due to this, Mailengine is incompatible with checkbox type in Wordpress.
 Use a two-element select fields instead.
+Or you may try using a number type in Mailengine.

 Mailengine internally stores select fields values by *key-label* pairs.
 However this plugin syncronizes multi/select fields by label for better compatibility with other WP plugins.